 MPS may be more common in women.

-You will be asked about your symptoms and health history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-The doctor will look for areas that are painful.
+It will focus on areas of pain.
 The doctor may diagnose you based on your symptoms and whether you have trigger points.

 Copyright © Nucleus Medical Media, Inc.

 The goal of treatment is to ease pain.
 Choices are:

 The risk of this problem may be lowered by making ergonomic changes to the workplace.
 Some examples are learning the right lifting methods, improving posture, and sitting the right way.

 Myofascial pain syndrome.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/myofascial-pain-syndrome.
 Accessed January 25, 2021.